[Updated] The secret to better content? Get your QA right

 Step 2: Zoom in on the details

-It often takes a second pair of eyes which are fresh to the content to spot subtle errors.
+It often takes a second pair of eyes to spot subtle errors.
 While a writer might consider themselves a perfectionist, it’s far too easy to read the same blog post over and over and miss the fact that they’ve made a typo.

 The second stage of QA is largely about precision and accuracy.
 Once the ‘big stuff’ has been agreed in the first step, the editor now needs to search for any finer details that are missing or incorrect.
 Again, this is something the writer needs to be looking for in their own work, but it needs to be part of the QA process for the editor, too.
 This time the editor needs to ask: